Merriam Press Author Guidelines

 And if you have lived in more than one place, especially if you are not living in your hometown, the newspapers and bookstores in those places might be interested as well.

 For veterans, promoting your book to your fellow veterans is another logical step.
-Many belong to various veterans organizations that will be happy to run a brief notice or even a full review of the book (give them a free copy only if they agree to do a review).
+Many belong to various veterans organizations that will be happy to run a brief notice or even a full review of the book.

 Some authors, especially veterans, have done readings at libraries and local clubs of various kinds (not just military- or veteran-related).
-Even veterans homes might be nice, maybe for some local publicity, as you probably won't sell many there.
+Even veterans homes might be good for some local publicity.

 Be creative, come up with other ways to promote your book, even if only in your local area.
 Several of my authors have been successful at generating good publicity for their book locally, nationally and even internationally without spending a lot of time and money.

-I do provide review copies to selected magazines and journals I am aware of that I feel would be a good fit for a particular title, but I don't know all the resources out there and that's where an author can help promote their book.
+I do provide review copies to selected magazines and journals I am aware of that I feel would be a good fit for a particular title.

 Okay, so you've got a story and some materials for a good book—but maybe you'd like to have someone else polish it up.
 Here are some people that have contacted me and offer such services, usually for a fee or a piece of the action.
 Unless otherwise stated, the inclusion of a person or company in this section is not an endorsement of their work.